 Aliphatic PU Binders:

-Aliphatic PU binders provide superior UV resistance and colour stability, making them ideal for outdoor applications like playground flooring, running tracks, and decorative rubber surfaces.
+Superior UV stability and colour retention, ideal for outdoor applications such as playgrounds, running tracks, and decorative rubber surfaces.

 PU binders can be formulated to deliver different levels of hardness or flexibility depending on the intended use.